Teragron/visualmazesolver/README.md

 # visualmazesolver
-This script solve mazes and visualizes t
+This script solve mazes and visualizes them

+## This code is written by ChatGPT